 What do I get when I buy a ticket on one of the public tours?

-Our ticketed tours for the public currently run Thursday, Friday, Saturday, and Sunday between May and October and are facilitated by the award-winning Cambridge Historical Tours.
+Our ticketed tours for the public currently run Friday, Saturday, and Sunday between May and October and are facilitated by the award-winning Boston History Company (formerly known as Cambridge Historical Tours.)
 They are 90-minute walking tours of the Cambridge portion of the Trail.
 They start and end in Kendall Square, starting at the Boston Marriott Cambridge hotel and ending outside of the MIT Stata Center (just a 5 minute walk back to the starting point).
 They do not include stairs, and so are very accessible to people using strollers or wheelchairs.
 These tours have ⭐⭐⭐⭐⭐ ratings and glowing reviews on TripAdvisor and Google.

 Do we go into museums on the ticketed tours?
 What about on self-guided tours?